Research

-relationship between language and cognitive development and
+relationship between language and cognitive development is complex.
+I

 signed languages have evolved from co-speech gesture and what